magda-io/magda/magda-registry-api/src/test/scala/au/csiro/data61/magda/opa/README.md

 ### Enable the integration tests

-Comment out the @Ignore annotation near the top of file opa/RecordsOpaSpec.scala.
+Comment out the @Ignore annotation near the top of files like opa/RecordsWith\*Spec.scala.
 Do not commit the change as the tests are not fully automated yet.
 The tests will fail if they are run in the CI tests.

 ### Deploy combined-db with authorization-db and registry-db